 For a relaxing and luxurious stay in the Somerset Levels, you can’t do much better than The Bower Inn in Bridgwater.
 With history dating back to the 1700s, the refurbished 18th-century cottage and gardens offer comfortable lodgings with individually-styled ensuite rooms for a truly restorative staycation in the South West.
-Indulge with delicious, home-style pub meals in the on-site gastropub, serving British classics like beer-battered fish and chips and hearty roast dinners, enjoyed with your choice of Butcombe beer behind the bar.
+Indulge with a delicious, home-style pub meal in the on-site gastropub, serving British classics like beer-battered fish and chips and hearty roast dinners, enjoyed with your choice of Butcombe beer behind the bar.

 The George Inn in Norton St Philip

 There’s nowhere like The George Inn in Norton St. Philip.
 As a Grade II-listed building, with history dating back to 1397, a stay at The George Inn will surely be an unforgettable experience.
 Close to Bath and the surrounding Somerset countryside, The George also makes an ideal base for a staycation, business trip, or weekend getaway.
 Stay in one of the 9 ensuite rooms at one of Britain’s oldest taverns, and enjoy a delicious, locally-sourced pub classic with an award-winning pint of Butcombe beer.

 In the quaint Somerset town of Lower Langford, close to Bristol Airport and the Mendip Hills, you’ll find The Langford Inn, a 17th century historic village pub-hotel.
 Stay in one of their seven boutique bedrooms for the perfect place to rest your head after exploring the nearby Mendips AONB.
 Enjoy locally-sourced produce and a field-to-fork ethos on sustainability with seasonal menus, perfectly paired with an impressive selection of award-winning Butcombe beers.